Background

 Approach

 The project will use large-scale genome-wide association study (GWAS) data from studies such as the Psychiatric Genomics Consortium (PGC) and the Australian Genetics of Depression Study (AGDS).
 This project provides an opportunity to develop skills in genetic data analysis, statistical programming, and genetic epidemiology.
-The findings may improve our understanding of the biological mechanisms underlying sex differences in mental health disorders and contribute to more personalized treatment approaches.
+The findings may improve our understanding of the biological mechanisms underlying sex differences in mental health disorders, contributing to more personalized treatment approaches.

 Project Potential